microsoft/vscode-azure-iot-edge/README.md

 ## What's New (v1.9.0)
 ### Added
-* Add configuration "azure-iot-edge.executor.env" which can be configured to  inject environment variables into terminals created by VSCode Azure IoT Edge extension.
+* Add configuration "azure-iot-edge.executor.env" which can be configured to inject environment variables into terminals created by VS Code Azure IoT Edge extension.

 ### Changed
 * Change the extension activation condition.
 It will not be actived by a debug session.